Updated: Oct 5

 Before you start reading random websites about your health conditions, check out the above first- they're excellent.
 To be sure, this is by no means an exhaustive list and there are other amazing health information websites.
 But these are some that I like and recommend to my patients.

-Finally, after doing research, head to your doctor's office to chat about what you've learned.
+Finally, after doing your research, head to your doctor's office to chat about what you've learned.
 Remember, just because you read it online doesn't mean it applies to your health situation.
 So, let us help you with that.